Zuehlke/scenarioo-js-ctd-session/README.md

 Authors: Dominic Langenegger (@dola), Michael Werner (@mi-we) and Rolf Bruderer (@bruderol)

-Major Goal & Content: Using Scenarioo JS, Protractor and Jasmine 2 to efficiently test and document web applications form a user interface perspective and how to structure and design those tests.
+Major Goal & Content: Using Scenarioo JS, Protractor and Jasmine 2 to efficiently test and document web applications from a user interface perspective and how to structure and design those tests.

 ## Session Abstract (as currently announced in the CTD program)